 Women's March targets Supreme Court, with abortion on line

-WASHINGTON (AP) — The first Women's March of the Biden administration heads straight for the steps of the Supreme Court on Saturday, part of nationwide protests demanding continued access to abortion in a year when conservative lawmakers and judges have put it in jeopardy.
+WASHINGTON (AP) — The first Women's March of the Biden administration headed straight for the steps of the Supreme Court on Saturday, part of nationwide protests that drew thousands to Washington to demand continued access to abortion in a year when conservative lawmakers and judges have put it in jeopardy.

+Demonstrators filled the streets surrounding the court, shouting “My body, my choice" and cheering loudly to the beat of drums.

-Organizers say the Washington march will be among hundreds of abortion-themed protests around the country Saturday.
-The demonstrations come days before the start of a new term for the Supreme Court that will decide the future of abortion rights in the United States, after appointments of justices by President Donald Trump strengthened conservative control of the high court.
+Organizers say the Washington march was among hundreds of abortion-themed protests held around the country Saturday.
+The demonstrations took place two days before the start of a new term for the Supreme Court that will decide the future of abortion rights in the United States, after appointments of justices by President Donald Trump strengthened conservative control of the high court.

-The march is part of “a fight to secure, safeguard, and strengthen our constitutional right to an abortion,” Rachel O'Leary Carmona, executive director of the Women's March, said in a statement.
-“And it’s a fight against the Supreme Court justices, state lawmakers, and senators who aren’t on our side — or aren’t acting with the urgency this moment demands.”
+“Shame, shame, shame!” marchers chanted while walking past the Trump International Hotel on their way to the Supreme Court.
+Some booed and waived their fists at the Trump landmark.

-The march comes a day after the Biden administration urged a federal judge to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.
+The day before the march, the Biden administration urged a federal judge to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.
 It's one of a series of cases that will give the nation's divided high court occasion to uphold or overrule Roe v.
 Wade.

 “The moment is dark ... but that is why we are here,” Johnson told the crowd packed into Freedom Square and surrounding streets.
 With the upcoming Supreme Court term, “No matter where you are, this fight is at your doorstep right now."